The Bombing of Pan Am 103

-The Bombing of Pan Am 103 is a British television drama miniseries starring Connor Swindells, Merritt Wever and Patrick J. Adams.
+The Bombing of Pan Am 103 is a six-part British television drama, starring Connor Swindells, Merritt Wever and Patrick J. Adams.
 It is about the 1988 disaster of Pan Am Flight 103, which was the deadliest terrorist attack in British history.
+The series premiered on 18 May 2025 on BBC One in the UK and worldwide on 30 July 2026 on Netflix.

 Premise

-The Bombing of Pan Am 103 focuses on the two investigations by the British and American governments into the bombing on Pan Am Flight 103 after the explosion over the town of Lockerbie in Scotland in 1988.
+The Bombing of Pan Am 103 focuses on the two investigations by the British and U.S. governments into the bombing on Pan Am Flight 103 after the explosion over the town of Lockerbie in Scotland in 1988.